 Products from our Wireless segment are primarily sold directly to wireless operators or to OEMs that sell equipment to wireless operators.
 Our customer service and engineering groups maintain close working relationships with these customers due to the significant amount of design and customization associated with some of these products.
 Sales to wireless operators and OEMs primarily originate in our Wireless segment.
 Sales to our top three Wireless segment customers represented 18% of our consolidated net sales for the six months ended June 30, 2013 and 14% of our consolidated net sales for the year ended December 31, 2012.
-No direct Wireless segment customer accounted for 10% or more of our consolidated net sales for the six months ended December 31, 2012.
+No direct Wireless segment customer accounted for 10% or more of our consolidated net sales for the six months ended June 30, 2013 or the year ended December 31, 2012.